 - A shareholder changes their name on marriage, by deed poll etc.

 If someone ceases to be a shareholder, they remain listed on the register of members alongside the date they stopped being a member.
 An entry for a former member can, however, be removed from the register of members after 10 years following the date on which they ceased to be a shareholder.

-For a number of reasons, it is vital that the register of members is kept up to date.
-This is a requirement of the Companies Act 2006, and failure to keep the register updated means the company and its officers may be fined.
-Shareholders and others can request sight of the members register, and if they do so any inaccuracies will at the very least make the company look disorganised.
+It is vital that the register of members be kept up to date.
+This is a requirement of the Companies Act 2006 and failure to keep the register updated means the company and its officers may be fined.
+Shareholders and others can request sight of the members register.
+If they do so, any inaccuracies will at the very least make the company look disorganised.

-The members register is particularly important as, ahead of share certificates or other documents, it provides the primary (“prima facie”) evidence of who the shareholders of the company are and how many shares they hold.
+The members register is particularly important because it provides the primary (prima facie) evidence of who the shareholders of the company are and how many shares they hold.
+It even holds precedence over share certificates as proof of ownership.
 This has a few important consequences.